arifhaidari/step_detection_data_science/reports/correction_model_prediction.md

 ## Overview

 Here I am gonna explain the corrections made to the step-counting model to improve its accuracy and not break the laws of physics again :)))).
-The primary changes involved modifying the filter and tuning parameters to achieve realistic predictions.
+The primary changes involved modifying the filter, considering the time factor (0.5 second per step), using magnitude of linear acceleration and tuning parameters to achieve realistic predictions.

 ## Key Corrections